pydata/sparse/docs/operations.rst

    x.reduce(np.add, axis=1)

 .. note::
-   :obj:`sparse` currently performs reductions by grouping together all coordinates along the supplied axes and reducing those.
+   This library currently performs reductions by grouping together all coordinates along the supplied axes and reducing those.
 Then, if the number in a group is deficient, it reduces an extra time with zero.
    As a result, if reductions can change by adding multiple zeros to